DanielBarie/ProxmoxSetup/README.md

   - `kill <PID holding the lock>`
   - `qm stop <VM ID>`

+## Can't connect to a remote instance of GNS3
+- Check if there's a version mismatch between GUI/Controller and the remote VM.
+The error message is really, really well hidden.
+Guys, can't you make this a pop up?

 ## Mikrotik CHR Setup
   - Get current image: `https://download.mikrotik.com/routeros/6.48.5/chr-6.48.5.img.zip`
   - Unzip